-SDG Pillar Material issue Description of the theme and its impacts 8 months and 9 months and 9 months and 10 mo The centrality of people Ethics, integrity and compliance Business ethics and integrity, as well as regulatory compliance, are material themes of strong interest to a company.
+SDG Pillar Material issue Description of the theme and its impacts 8 marcanas Santanas The centrality of people Ethics, integrity and compliance Business ethics and integrity, as well as regulatory compliance, are material themes of strong interest to a company.
 A lack of control can foster corruption and distort the competition.
 This also includes the commitment to tax transparency to ensure the regularity of transactions and respect for market participants.
-8 sources and 9 sector sectors The centrality of people Employee welfare Corporate welfare initiatives, support for families and a competitive compensation and benefits system have a positive impact on employees' welfare and lifestyle.
+8 moration 9 moration The centrality of people Employee welfare Corporate welfare initiatives, support for families and a competitive compensation and benefits system have a positive impact on employees' welfare and lifestyle.
 An uninspiring and unrewarding work environment reduces well-being, efficiency and loyalty.
-8 ECHO GOI AND 9 MINISTERIOR 100 100 100 100 100 100 100 100 100 10 Supply chain sustainability Waste management The focus on waste reduction, proper disposal and maximising the share of waste for reuse, recovery or recycling reduces the environmental impact.
+8 :::::::::::::::::::::::::::::::::::: Supply chain sustainability Waste management The focus on waste reduction, proper disposal and maximising the share of waste for reuse, recovery or recycling reduces the environmental impact.
 Reduced disposal capacity can lead to increased waste generation and environmental pollution (soil, water and air) with effects on human health and safety as well.
-8 montrees and 12 monator of the Consecution of the Supply chain sustainability Responsible procurement Sustainable procurement, guaranteed through responsible purchases (including minerals from conflict zones), ensures the traceability of the supply chain, has a positive impact on people (for example, it directly and indirectly increases employment) and has a positive impact on respect for human and social rights (hindering forced and child labour, infringement of the right to strike and collective bargaining).
+8 minutum.an 12 minutum CO 13 minutum CO Supply chain sustainability Responsible procurement Sustainable procurement, guaranteed through responsible purchases (including minerals from conflict zones), ensures the traceability of the supply chain, has a positive impact on people (for example, it directly and indirectly increases employment) and has a positive impact on respect for human and social rights (hindering forced and child labour, infringement of the right to strike and collective bargaining).
 It also protects the environment from biodiversity reduction risks, the consumption of non-renewable raw materials and the pollution of water aqueducts or the soil.
-8 months and 9 months are a second at 1 months and 1 months are a second at 1 months are a secon The centrality of people Data protection and cybersecurity Data protection and cybersecurity measures help protect business data and prevent the disclosure of sensitive data and information.
+8 more and 9 more and 2 more and The centrality of people Data protection and cybersecurity Data protection and cybersecurity measures help protect business data and prevent the disclosure of sensitive data and information.
 An inappropriate level of cybersecurity could undermine the company's reputation and jeopardise the relationship of trust with stakeholders.
-8 MINI ORDER 9 MINI ORDER 1 MINI The centrality of people Respect for human rights Respect for human rights is guaranteed only if forced and child labour practices are prohibited along the supply chain and if the right to strike and collective bargaining are guaranteed.
+8 marrane The centrality of people Respect for human rights Respect for human rights is guaranteed only if forced and child labour practices are prohibited along the supply chain and if the right to strike and collective bargaining are guaranteed.